danhalligan/ISLRv2-solutions-template/README.md

 >    small.

-In this case, a flexible method would be better because we have a large number of observations so can more reliably detect subtle patterns in the data without risk of overfitting due to the low number of predictors.
+In this case, a flexible method would be better because we have a large number of observations so can more reliably detect subtle patterns in the data and are likely to avoid overfitting due to the low number of predictors.

 > b.
 The number of predictors p is extremely large, and the number of
 >    observations n is small.